andersonbrands/Gamedev_Framework/README.md

 ---

-I am currently reimplementing this in a more up to date C++ version.
-Will update repo soon.
+[WIP] Reimplementation in a more up to date C++ version: https://github.com/andersonbrands/pitomba